rikuhaa/test-registration-form/README.md

 A test / learning project implementing a simple registration form with Maven/Spring Boot/Jersey on the back-end side, and Gulp/Angular/Angular Material on the front-end side.

+The project contains only a simple registration form but is setup (especially from the build support side) as a start for a larger project.
+There are though lots of aspects (especially in the front-end code layout) that should still require lots of work if a real project was started.

 ----------